TheaperDeng/TheaperDeng/README.md

 👨🏽‍💻 AI Frameworks Engineer <a href="https://www.intel.com">@Intel</a> <a href="https://www.intel.com/content/www/us/en/developer/topic-technology/artificial-intelligence/overview.html">@AI in Intel</a>, 2020-2023.<br>
 🏫 M.S. in Information <a href="https://umich.edu">@Umich</a>, 2019-2021.<br>
 🏫 B.Eng. in Electrical and Computer Engineering <a href="https://sjtu.edu.cn">@SJTU</a>, 2016-2020.<br>
-💡 I am interested in Trustworth ML and the techniqual solutions to assist AI policymakers. <br>
+💡 I am interested in Trustworth ML and the technical solutions to assist AI policymakers. <br>
 ℹ️ More information please refer to my [personal website](https://theaperdeng.github.io/) and [google scholar](https://scholar.google.com/citations?user=DagyP9QAAAAJ&hl=en&oi=ao).

 I am currently seeking research-oriented internship opportunities for the summer of 2024.
 Please contact me if you have any recruitment openings.